Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Results and Discussion

-We first review the behavior of the spatially explicit spatial logistic model presented in Section \ref{sec:IBM} using a Gaussian competition kernel with standard deviation $r_c$ \cite{law2003,Bolker1997} and a Gaussian dispersal kernel with standard deviation $s$.
-Holding the demographic parameters, $b$, $d$, and $g$ constant, the spatial correlations in the distribution of organisms are controlled by the dispersal and competition range.
+We first review the behavior of the spatially explicit logistic model presented in Section \ref{sec:IBM} when both the dispersal and competition kernels are Gaussian \cite{law2003,Bolker1997}.
+Holding the demographic parameters, $b$, $d$, and $g$ constant, the spatial correlations in the distribution of organisms are controlled by the dispersal and competition range, $s$ and $r_c$ respectively.

 Previous work has identified four possible types of spatial patterns depending on how these two scales compare to each other \cite{law2003}.
-When both ranges are large, the dynamics are effectively non-spatial, and the IBM converges to the classical logistic model.
-However, when the dispersal scale decreases, while keeping competition long-ranged, individuals tend to clump, which leads to smaller population sizes than in the non-spatial case.
-Likewise, when the competition range decreases while keeping dispersal long-range, individuals tend to overdisperse, which increases the total population size.
-Finally, when both competition and dispersal are short-range, newborns cannot escape from competition with their ancestors and the population goes extinct.
-We recover these results integrating the SMD approximation in Eqs.\,\eqref{eq:DynamicsZ_1(t)}-\eqref{eq:DynamicsZ_2(xi, t)} with the moment closure in Eq.\,\eqref{eq:P2AClosure} (Fig.\,\ref{Fig:IBM-diagrams}a,\,b).
-In none of the scenarios discussed above, however, the spatial patterns are periodic (see radial correlation functions in Fig.\,\ref{Fig:IBM-diagrams}c).
-Therefore, any of the continuous approximations we derived for the plant biomass density will return a homogeneous solution.
+When both ranges are large, the dynamics are effectively non-spatial with a homogeneous spatial pattern, and the IBM converges to the classical logistic model.
+However, when the dispersal scale decreases, while keeping competition long-ranged, individuals tend to clump together forming a clustered spatial pattern.
+This scenario leads to smaller population sizes than in the non-spatial case.
+Likewise, when the competition range decreases while keeping dispersal long-range, individuals tend to overdisperse, forming a segregated pattern, which increases the total population size.
+We show the spatial snapshot of these different possible patterns in Fig.\,\ref{Fig:IBM-diagrams}A. Finally, when both competition and dispersal are short-range, newborns cannot escape from competition with their ancestors and the population goes extinct.
+We recover these results integrating the SMD approximation in Eqs.\,\eqref{eq:DynamicsZ_1(t)}-\eqref{eq:DynamicsZ_2(xi, t)} with the moment closure in Eq.\,\eqref{eq:P2AClosure} (Fig.\,\ref{Fig:IBM-diagrams}B,\,C).
+In none of the scenarios discussed above, however, the spatial patterns are periodic (see radial correlation functions in Fig.\,\ref{Fig:IBM-diagrams}D).The density field approximation always gives homogeneous solutions in this regime, because, as we mentioned before, it cannot reproduce these irregular structures unless demographic fluctuations or spatial heterogeneities are considered.